- How much magnesium should we be getting daily?

 One study of 23 competitive triathletes who were given magnesium supplements over four weeks found their swim, bike, and run times had improved versus those given just a placebo, and they also had a reduced stress response.
 6

+Our founder John experimented with magnesium supplements for a few weeks and noticed some improvements in mood and athletic performance.
+Though far from a competitive athlete, he did notice that he had less general aches and pains post-workout when supplementing with magnesium versus when he was not.
+Why might this be happening?
 In a study in rats (so take with a grain of salt) Magnesium has been shown to help dispose of the number one culprit of post workout soreness: lactic acid.
 7

 #2: Mood booster

-Because magnesium is critical to our brain health, researchers think it may have a big effect on those with depression — in fact, they’ve known this for 100 years or longer.
+Because magnesium is critical to brain health, researchers think it may have a big effect on those with depression — in fact, they’ve known this for 100 years or longer.
 9

 Adults with depression have been found to be low on the intake of magnesium.
 10